2022 Formula One World Championship: Closing rounds

-The Singapore Grand Prix was the first race wherein Verstappen could mathematically win the championship.
-He had to outscore Leclerc by 22 points, Pérez by 13 and George Russell by six.
+The Singapore Grand Prix was the first race wherein Verstappen could win the championship mathematically, needing to outscore Leclerc by 22 points, Pérez by 13 and George Russell by 6.
 If Verstappen came first with the fastest lap while Leclerc came eighth or lower and Pérez came fourth or lower, or if Verstappen came first without the fastest lap while Leclerc came ninth or lower and Pérez came either fourth without the fastest lap or fifth with, Verstappen would be the champion.
 Leclerc was on pole after Verstappen abandoned two qualifying laps, the first due to traffic, and the second to ensure there would be enough fuel for the governing body to take a sample at the end of the session, thus avoiding a disqualification from the qualifying session.
 Verstappen started in eighth.
 The race was delayed by over an hour due to thunderstorms.
 Pérez won the race, followed by Leclerc and Sainz.
 Verstappen came seventh.

 Following Verstappen's failure to secure the championship at the Singapore Grand Prix, several permutations could net him the championship at the following Japanese Grand Prix.
 He needed to outscore Leclerc by eight points and Pérez by six.
 Verstappen would secure pole, in front of Leclerc, Sainz, and Pérez.
 The race began on time despite poor weather and was red-flagged after two laps following an accident involving Sainz.
 The deployment of the recovery vehicle during the red flag was criticised; Gasly narrowly missed it in poor weather conditions.
 Gasly angrily remonstrated that "[he] could have killed [himself]" if he had lost control and hit the vehicle, even at reduced speed.
 The race resumed at 16:15 local time behind the safety car.
 Only twenty-eight laps were completed before the race was curtailed due to it passing the three-hour time limit.
 Verstappen won by just under 27 seconds, with Leclerc coming second and Pérez coming third.
 After an investigation involving the latter two in the final lap, Leclerc was handed a five-second penalty, meaning he came third behind Pérez.
 As the race was completed, full points were awarded despite the confusion that only partial points were on offer due to the reduced total length of the race.
 Verstappen was crowned World Champion, having an insurmountable lead of 113 points, with only 112 still available.